skawaguchi/skills-self-assessment/README.md

 ## Current Areas of Development

-- [ ] **Foundation**: Continue to develop back-end and cloud-native hands-on.
-Improve system design skills.
+- [ ] **Foundation**: Continue to get back-end hands-on experience, specifically more Go, gRPC, and especially databases.
+Improve my system design skills and align to software architecture knowledge.
+Continue growth with highly-distributed, high-traffic systems.
-- [ ] **Servers**: Build microservices and lambdas from scratch.
-Learn Terraform and more GitOps.
+- [ ] **Servers**: Build and deploy microservices and serverless from scratch.
+Learn and apply GitOps.
 - [ ] **Supporting**: Learn how to make game-changing impacts and grow my skills so I can contribute to the same degree as staff engineers and senior developers in a truly generative organization.

 ## Medium Engineering Growth Rubric